awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.diag-table-ind-bloat.md

 You can use PostgreSQL Multiversion Concurrency Control \(MVCC\) to help preserve data integrity\.
 PostgreSQL MVCC works by saving an internal copy of updated or deleted rows \(also called *tuples*\) until a transaction is either committed or rolled back\.
 This saved internal copy is invisible to users\.
 However, table bloat can occur when those invisible copies aren't cleaned up regularly by the VACUUM or AUTOVACUUM utilities\.
 Unchecked, table bloat can incur increased storage costs and slow your processing speed\.

 In many cases, the default settings for VACUUM or AUTOVACUUM on Aurora are sufficient for handling unwanted table bloat\.
-However, you may want to check for bloat if your application is experiencing the following conditions\.
+However, you may want to check for bloat if your application is experiencing the following conditions:
 + Processes a large number of transactions in a relatively short time between VACUUM processes\.
 + Performs poorly and runs out of storage\.